 By applying the above rule the position of the edge of a line recorded as 12.7 cm with the help of a meter rod calibrated in millimeters may lie between 12.65 cm and 12.75 cm.
 Thus in this example the maximum uncertainty ±0.05 cm.
 It is, in fact, equivalent to an uncertainty of 0.1 cm equal to the least count of the instrument divided into two parts, half above and half below the recorded reading.

 The uncertainty or accuracy in the value of a measured quantity can be indicated conveniently by using significant figures.
 The recorded value of the length of the straight line I.e., 12.7 cm contains three digits (1,2,7) out of which two digits (1 and 2) are accurately known while the third digit (7) is a doubtful one.
 As a rule:

 “In any measurement, the accurately known digits and the first doubtful digit are called significant figures.”

-In other words, a significant figure is the one which is known to be reasonably reliable.
-If the above mentioned measurement is taken by a better measuring instrument which is exact upto a hundredth of a centimeter, it would have been recorded as 12.70 cm.
-In this case, the number of the significant figures is four.
+In other words, a significant figure is the one that is known to be reasonably reliable.
+If the above-mentioned measurement is taken by a better measuring instrument which is exact up to a hundredth of a centimeter, it would have been recorded as 12.70 cm.
+In this case, the number of significant figures is four.
 Thus, we can say that as we improve the quality of our measuring instrument and techniques, we extend the measured result to more and more significant figures and correspondingly improve the experimental accuracy of the result.
 While calculating a result from the measurements, it is important to give due attention to significant figures and we must know the following rules in deciding how many significant figures are to be retained in the final result.

 Significant figures rules